thomknoe/polyculemolecule/README.md

 **Extended: Internet play via ngrok**

 For play across different networks, including public playtesting, the build supports tunneling through [ngrok](https://ngrok.com).
-When a tunnel is active, the QR code automatically encodes the public HTTPS URL instead of the LAN IP.
+When a tunnel is active, the QR code automatically encodes the public HTTPS URL instead of the LAN IP for the session.

 The game discovers an active tunnel through three fallback steps: